 Made in Rhode Island

-UHP is currently in pre-production of the sitcom Made in Rhode Island, based on a popular cigar lounge in the waterfront town of East Greenwich, Rhode Island.
+UHP is currently in pre-production of the sitcom Made in Rhode Island, based on popular cigar lounges across Rhode Island.

 Peter Fish, Music